 1. (1-2a) God declares His love for Israel through the prophet Malachi.

 a.
 To Israel by Malachi: Malachi spoke to the exiles some 100 years after their initial return, after the days of Zechariah and Haggai.
-Malachi ministered either at the time of Nehemiah or immediately after his book closes.
+Malachi served God either at the time of Nehemiah or immediately after that book ended.

 ii.
 We know this because the Jews were under a civil ruler (the governor of Malachi 1:8), and Nehemiah was the last civil ruler over Jerusalem.

 iii.
-We know this because the sins that Malachi rebuked are the same sins Nehemiah rebuked.
+We know this because the sins that Malachi rebuked were the same sins Nehemiah rebuked.

 iv.
-By now, the temple is rebuilt, sacrifice and feasts have resumed but the dramatic promises of the prophets like Haggai and Zechariah are still far from fulfillment.
-This left the nation languishing in the disappointment of unfulfilled hopes and has lulled them into a low regard for God.
-Israel needs an assurance of God’s love and a challenge to their disobedience.
+By now, the temple was rebuilt, sacrifice and feasts had resumed but the dramatic promises of the prophets like Haggai and Zechariah were still far from fulfillment.
+This left the nation discouraged and disappointed in what they thought were unfulfilled promises.
+This led them towards a low regard for God.
+Israel needed an assurance of God’s love and a challenge to their disobedience.

 b.
-“I have loved you,” says the Lord: Malachi will have a lot of specific correction for Israel, but before God corrects He assures them of His love.
-This lays a foundation for their obedience, because if they love Him, they will keep His commandments (John 14:15).
+“I have loved you,” says the Lord: Malachi would bring a lot of specific correction for Israel, but before God corrected them, He assured them of His love.
+This set a foundation for their obedience, because if they loved Him, they would keep His commandments (as in John 14:15).

 i.
 Morgan translates this as “I have loved you, I do love you, I will love you,” says the Lord.